xauravww/backendBRCMEduCon/README.md

 - **subject** `@type(string)`
 - **id** `@type(MongoDb ObjectId of any object in attendaces collection)`

-However `id` is not required field but you will not get any attendaces to updates without this `id`, so provide a `id` always.
+However `id` is not required field but you will not get any attendaces to updates without this `id`, so provide an `id` always.

 <details>
 <summary>Sample Request Data To Update Attendance (Click to toggle) </summary>